unaihuete-org/AzureTecnun-IoT-1/Hands-on lab/LAB- Predictive Maintenance for remote field devices.md

 ### Task 4: Interpret telemetry data

-DEVICE001 is the rod pump that will gradually fail.
-Upon running the simulator for approximately 10 minutes (or 1100 messages), you can take a look at the Motor Power chart in the Device Dashboard, or on the measurements tab and watch the power consumption decrease.
+YOU CAN TAKE A 15 MINUTE BREAK :) DEVICE001 is the rod pump that will gradually fail.
+Upon running the simulator for approximately 10 minutes (or 1500 messages), you can take a look at the Motor Power chart in the Device Dashboard, or on the measurements tab and watch the power consumption decrease.

 1. In IoT Central, select the _Devices_ menu item, then select the link for _Rod Pump - DEVICE001_ in the Devices list.